 Author: Jonathan Maberry

 The story is set in the post-apocalyptic American era.
 A boy named Benny Imura is in search of a job that he needs to support his family.
 His older brother, Tom, works as a zombie hunter.
 Benny is reluctant to take up the same job but has no other choice.
 His job as a zombie hunter teaches him what it means to be a human.
 This teen thriller book will keep your teenagers engrossed until the end.
-Check out this video to learn more.
+Check out this review video to learn more.

 4. Best With Illustrations: Frankenstein: Or The Modern Prometheus